NAKULMAK05/Social_Media_Analyser/README.md

    - Link the Chat Input, Astra DB tool, and Chat Output components via the Groq Agent.

 6. **Generate Insights**:
-   - Process the data and display the insights in the Chat Output.
+   - Process the data and display the insights in the Chat Output based on given dataset.

 ---